snozza/game_of_life_java/README.md

 # game_of_life_java
-Game of Life in Java
+Game of Life in Java - TDD with JUnit